anderkve/FYS3150/_sources/book/using_git/setting_up_git_and_a_GitHub_repo.md

-# Setting up git and GitHub repo
+# Setting up Git and a GitHub repository

-## Setting up git on your computer
+## Setting up Git on your computer

-You need to tell git which user you are.
-Write the following commands in your terminal.
+You need to tell Git which user you are.
+Write the following commands in your terminal:

 ```sh
 git config --global user.name your_user_name_spelled_out